J. I. Wedgwood

+Biography

-Early years
+Early life and adulthood

 Wedgwood was born in London in 1883, the son of Alfred Allen Wedgwood, son of Hensleigh Wedgwood and Rosina Margaret Ingall.
 He was a descendant of Josiah Wedgwood, Master-Potter of Etruria.
 In 1894 he was sent to Windlesham House School, leaving for Brighton College in 1897.
 He studied organ construction and became an organist at 14; before 18 was already an authority, writing many standard texts.
 He then studied at University College, Nottingham, with the intention of making a living as a chemist, but found himself attracted to High Anglican worship, becoming an altar server and later being sent to York Minster, where as choirmaster he trained boys in plainchant.
 As an Anglo-Catholic he became a member of the Confraternity of the Blessed Sacrament.

-Theosophy and Co-Masonry
+Theosophy and co-masonry

 In 1904 Wedgwood attended a lecture on Theosophy given by Annie Besant in York.
 Having heard her once previously in Nottingham, he determined to end his interest in Theosophy by attending a second lecture and ridding himself of "that woman".
 Three days later he joined the Theosophical Society and was forbidden to return to the church.
-Citing the local canon, he wrote: "The Vicar could not have such a heretic as a church official!"
-He gave up the idea of ever having a career in the church and decided to dedicate himself to the work of the Theosophical Society and serving as General Secretary of the Society in England and Wales from 1911 to 1913, resigning only to join the British Jurisdiction of the Co-Masonic Order.
+Citing the local canon, he wrote: "The Vicar could not have such a heretic as a church official!".

-Old Catholic Church of Great Britain

-In 1913, Wedgwood took notice of the Old Catholic Church in England and wrote a letter to Archbishop Arnold Harris Mathew.
-Mathew’s reply caught him somewhat by surprise and rekindled his interest in both the church and in entering holy orders again.
-They exchanged letters for a time and Wedgwood explained his affiliation to the Theosophical Society.
-Mathew did not express any concern over the matter at the time.
-The same year, Wedgwood was rebaptised and reconfirmed sub-conditione, received the Minor Orders including subdeacon.
-He was later ordained a deacon and finally a priest on 22 July 1913 in London.

-In 1915, Wedgwood visited Australia as Grand Secretary of the Order of Universal CoMasonry and met Charles Webster Leadbeater, a leading figure in the Theosophical movement.
-He initiated Leadbeater into Freemasonry and talked about his ordination to the priesthood in the Old Catholic Church.
-In his words: “I talked with him about my ordination and he came to various celebrations of the Eucharist by myself.
-He was greatly impressed by the power for good which such ordination bestowed and with the splendid scope that the celebration offered for spreading spiritual blessing abroad on the world.”